-The main symptom is a lump or swelling in the testicle.
-Some men also have other symptoms.
+The main symptom of testicular cancer is a lump or swelling in the testicle.
+Some people also have other symptoms.

 The most common symptom of testicular cancer is a lump in a testicle.
-There may also be other symptoms.
+But there may also be other signs and symptoms:

-If the cancer has spread to lymph nodes or other parts of the body it may cause:
+If the cancer has spread to the lymph nodes or other parts of the body, it may cause:

 - weight loss

 Rarely, the hormones the cancer makes can cause the nipples or breasts to feel tender.
 They can also cause breast swelling, which is called gynaecomastia.

 Conditions other than testicular cancer may cause these signs and symptoms.
 But it is always important to get your symptoms checked by your doctor.